Tom Enders: Personal life

-Enders is married to Friederike, an economist.
-The couple has four sons and lives on a farm in Gmund am Tegernsee.
+Enders was married to Friederike, an economist.
+The couple has four sons and lived on a farm in Gmund am Tegernsee.
+In 2025, Enders announced that he was divorced after 35 years of marriage and was in a new relationship.

 Enders has a helicopter pilot's license and is a fan of skydiving.
 In November 2010, he performed a paradrop from the Airbus A400M Atlas.